Alexander Fraser (died 1623)

 Alexander Fraser of Philorth (died 1623) was a Scottish landowner and founder of Fraserburgh.

 He was the eldest son of Alexander Fraser (died 1564) younger of Philorth and Beatrix Keith, a sister of William Keith, 4th Earl Marischal.
 Their home at Philorth is now known as Cairnbulg Castle.

 In March 1570 he started building a tower at Kinnaird Head and a church nearby.
 He continued to develop the harbour at Faithlie, the modern Fraserburgh, and commenced building a new harbour in 1576.
-In 1597 he obtained a charter to found a college or university.
+In 1592 he obtained a charter to found a college or university, which was confirmed in 1597, resulting in the short-lived Fraserburgh University, which closed in 1605.

 James VI wrote to him in April 1589 asking for money to advance his projected marriage with Anne of Denmark.
 He was knighted at the baptism of Prince Henry at Stirling Castle on 30 August 1594.
 Fellow knights, including John Boswell of Balmuto had also contributed to the funds for the royal wedding.